I Like It Like That (Chris Kenner song)

-"I Like It Like That" is a song by Chris Kenner and Allen Toussaint, first recorded by Kenner, whose version reached No. 2 on the Billboard Hot 100 chart in 1961.
-It was kept from the No.1 spot by "Tossin' and Turnin'" by Bobby Lewis.
+"I Like It Like That" is a song written by Chris Kenner and Allen Toussaint, and first recorded by Kenner, whose version reached No. 2 on the Billboard Hot 100 chart in 1961.
+It was kept from the No. 1 spot by Bobby Lewis' "Tossin' and Turnin'".
 This release also went to No. 2 on the R&B singles chart, also behind "Tossin' and Turnin'".
 The narrator of the song invites the listener to come with him to a happening spot named "I Like It Like That".
 The lyrics are mostly spoken in the verses, as well as saying the line: "The name of the place is".